 Is this holiday for you?

 This is principally a trip of exploration of Salar de Uyuni and the Sajama National Park.
 After some time spent acclimatising to the high altitudes in La Paz and on Lake Titicaca, we travel south to the amazing Salar de Uyuni and the town of Potosi.
 An acclimatisation hike in the Cordillera Kari Kari sets us up for our journey across the salt flats, ahead of our 2-day trek on Volcan Tunupa.
 Some of these days will be quite demanding not least because of the altitudes (over 4000 metres) involved.
 By far the most challenging day will be the optional ascent of Acotango (6052m).
 Although this climb is non-technical this will be a very long day (typically 9 - 11 hours).
 The climb on Acotango involves a straightforward trail on scree, then patches of hard snow with penitentes (small ice pinnacles).
+It will be necessary to use crampons on the summit and, though you will ideally have walked in crampons before, you do not have to have previous winter walking experience - if you are a very experience trekker.
 As well as the tour leader, there will be at least 1 local climbing guide with the group on the ascent of Acotango.
 Because of the vastness of the landscape there will inevitably be some longish days of driving during the holiday.
 The trip gets its relatively high grade on account of the generally high elevation and because of the 2 tough trekking days on Tunupa and Acotango.